 As with all cities, you’ll find some very strange, weird, and downright crazy things happening in them.
 Here’s 6 lesser-known facts that will surely blow your mind.

 #14: The City Ranks in the Top 5 of the World’s Largest Number of Stray Dogs

 As a result, the city has one of the highest numbers of dog bit cases across the country.
 Due to this, all hospitals in Mumbai are readily equipped with rabies related treatments.

 One thing that other people find incredible about this city is the Mumbaikars (Mumbai residents) themselves.
 They’ve survived days of collapsing infrastructure, floods and repeated terrorist attacks, only to return to work the next day.
 This is something rarely seen in most countries, and it continues to puzzle other people to this day.

 #16: World’s Busiest Rail System

-A network spanning over 465 kilometres, Mumbai’s trains carry almost 7 million passengers a day.
+A network spanning over 465 kilometers, Mumbai’s trains carry almost 7 million passengers a day.
 The city’s railways also have one of the highest passenger densities in the world.

 During rush hours (that’s hours, not hour), each train carriage is rammed with around 500 people, yet they were only designed to carry 188 people.
-Thats roughly 14-16 people per square metre – double the recommended figure.
-The rail staff have coined a term for this phenomenon: Super-Dense Crush Load.
+Thats roughly 14-16 people per square meter – double the recommended figure.
+The rail staff has coined a term for this phenomenon: Super-Dense Crush Load.

-#17: There is Just 1.1 Square Metres of Open Space for Residents of Mumbai
+#17: There is Just 1.1 Square Meters of Open Space for Residents of Mumbai